gvwilson/sdxjs/package-manager/index.md

 We repeat this until all packages are included in our table.

-In the worst case this procedure will create a <span g="combinatorial_explosion">combinatorial explosion</span> of possibilities.
+In the worst case this procedure will create a <span g="combinatorial_explosion" i="combinatorial explosion">combinatorial explosion</span> of possibilities.
 Smart algorithms will try to add packages to the mix in an order that minimize the number of new possibilities at each stage, or create pairs and then combine them to create pairs of pairs and so on.
 Our algorithm will be simpler (and therefore slower), but illustrates the key idea.

-## How can we implement constraint satisfaction?
+## How can we implement satisfy constraints?

 To avoid messing around with parsers, our programs reads a JSON data structure describing the problem;
-a real package manager would read the <span g="manifest">manifests</span> of the packages in question and construct a similar data structure.
+a real package manager would read the <span g="manifest" i="manifest (of package); package manifest">manifests</span> of the packages in question and construct a similar data structure.
 We will stick to single-digit version numbers for readability, and will use this as our first test case: